 - You can go to another outlet's data/setup page by clicking the outlet selector on the top-left corner. - You can go to the associated Inlet's or overcurrent protector's data pages by clicking the Inlet or Overcurrent Protector links in the Details section.

 Detailed Information on Outlet Pages

-Each outlet's data page has the Details section for showing general outlet information and Sensors section for showing the outlet sensor status.
+Each outlet's data page has the Details section for showing general outlet information.

 Details section: